Here you can find an overview of what issues the committee has discussed and what sort of resolutions were addressed.

 Early in the year, students were uncertain where/how to pay fees.
 They were directed to MyUFL – One.UF.
 They set in place an events committee to help establish unity.
 Mid semester a change in leadership brought some anxiety among the students.
 Communication with the new leadership helped to calm the concerns.
 They set up a Medical Science Training Program Student Council and had their first meeting.
 Students are interested in having a handbook with a combination of COM and Clinical practicum that references Policy and Procedures.
 Students ended the year optimistic and looking forward to rotations.

 The 4th YR class began the fall busy with applications and scheduling Step 2.
 Students requested a timeline to help with staying on track.
 Dr. Collins reached out to Dr. Duff.
 Student's wrote a proposal to the curriculum committee regarding the attendance policy for interviews.
-Student felt there was a lack of specific Sub I for specialties,Skit night was cancelled due to poor taste and some student were upset.
+Student felt there was a lack of specific Sub I for specialties,Skit night was cancelled due to poor taste.
 Match Day was held at the O'Connell Center, students were overwhelmed by the number in attendance.
 Alumni Affairs provided refreshments rather than a meal and kept it simple.
 This seem to work well.

 Students inquired about where is a "safe place" to speak their minds.
 CLG and well rounds are safe places; however, boundaries centered around behavior need to be in place.
 Students felt the grading policy was too harsh and they didn't know where the fall.